 - Processes that are time consuming to test manually;

 By default, the test scripts are executed after every deployment on the staging and live server.
-But if there are other schedule preferences from the customer (e.g., the script should run on Fridays at a specific time), it’s also defined at this stage.
+But if there are other schedule preferences from the client (e.g., the script should run daily or on Fridays at a specific time), it’s also defined at this stage.

 2. After the list of features have been finalized, the scope of automation is defined in detail: